Introduction to About Professor Slots

 From that mid-November day until the end of 2013, I won 50 taxable jackpots.
 My largest was $27,000.
 I’d show you a picture of that, but the one I took is quite blurry due to how much my hands were shaking.

-Winning a $27,000 taxable jackpot wasn’t the largest amount I’d every win, but at the time it was far more than I’d thought possible or even know how to handle.
+Winning a $27,000 taxable jackpot wasn’t the most substantial amount I’d every win, but at the time it was far more than I’d thought possible or even know how to handle.

 In the following year, for the first 7-1/2 months of 2014, I won 49 more taxable jackpots.
 Throughout, I took careful notes while I continued to experiment and learn.

-Even then, I had an idea in my head that I might even write a book about the experience, perhaps a how-to book with lots of great personal anecdotes.
+Even then, I had an idea in my head that I might also write a book about the experience, perhaps a how-to book with lots of great personal anecdotes.

 After Winning a Car, I Quit Gambling … Not!